Hyperinflation in Venezuela: Unemployment

 Unemployment has been increasing in the years of hyperinflation with the 2019 rate seen as Venezuela's highest since the end of the Bosnian War in 1995 and the biggest contraction since 2014 start of Libyan Civil War, according to the International Monetary Fund (IMF).
 In January 2016, the unemployment rate was 18.1% and the economy was the worst in the world according to the misery index.
 Venezuela has not reported official unemployment figures since April 2016, when the rate was at 7.3%.

 In October 2019, the unemployment rate reached 35%.
 By the end of the year, it was estimated that it would increase to 39% to 40%, and that 60% of the economically active population belong to the informal sector, which influences the low salary that has caused many young people to emigrate to other countries.

 Refugee and migration crisis

-Emigration in Venezuela has always existed in a moderate way under Maduro's predecessor Hugo Chávez.
-It is from 2015 when the departure from the country of almost 30% of the population increases due to inflation in its economy, and that it increased when the country entered hyperinflation.
+Emigration in Venezuela existed in a moderate way under Maduro's predecessor Hugo Chávez.
+By 2015 almost 30% of the population had fled the country due to inflation, and it is at that time that the country entered hyperinflation.
 The Organization of American States (OAS) and UNHCR has been classified as one of the largest emigrations in the history of the Western hemisphere.

 According to the UNHCR, the deterioration of the political, economic and human rights situation in Venezuela continues, making international support necessary.
 The latest report discloses that 4.8 million Venezuelans are registered between refugees and migrants.